 BCFF Needs Your Snow Stories

-Share your wild winter stories with us by October 1 to be considered for the 2022-23 tour!
+Share your wild winter stories with us by October 1 to be considered for the 19th annual season tour!

 What is BCFF?

 A collage of human-powered stories and backcountry-inspired experiences, Backcountry Film Festival ignites wild conversations and inspires action to communities that celebrate the present while looking towards the future of wild winters.

 Every winter, BCFF tours 100+ cities to raise funds for local hosts and bring backcountry communities together.
 Both in-person events and virtual screenings will be hosted.